Who is Matthew 25: Ministries?

 Individuals, church groups, schools, scouting groups, civic organizations, and company groups who want to help make a difference in the world today all volunteer their time at Matthew 25: Ministries.
 There is meaningful work available to individuals of all ages, physical health, and time flexibility.
 View our volunteer page for more information about the volunteer experience.

 Yes.
-In order to maintain the safest and most enjoyable experience for all guests, Matthew 25: Ministries has implemented a No-Bag Policy effective April 24, 2017.
-No bags are permitted inside Matthew 25: Ministries.
-Bags necessary for medical supply needs are subject to search.
+In order to maintain the safest and most enjoyable experience for all guests, Matthew 25: Ministries has implemented the following policy: No large bags or backpacks are permitted inside Matthew 25: Ministries.
+Purses and bags necessary for medical supply needs are allowed, but are subject to search.

 What other types of donations are needed by Matthew 25: Ministries?